 Wild to open preseason against Jets at Winnipeg

-Wild to open preseason against Jets at Winnipeg The Minnesota Wild will play home-and-home preseason series against Central Division rivals Colorado, Dallas and Winnipeg Check out this story on USATODAY.com: https://usat.ly/2tjusZ5 ST. PAUL, Minn.
+The Minnesota Wild will play three preseason games at Xcel Energy Center, including home-and-home series against Central Division rivals Colorado, Dallas and Winnipeg.
+The Wild announced a seven-game preseason schedule on Tuesday.

 Add your comments below